 19 hours, 9,536 miles

-Having been discontinued in 2013, Singapore Airlines Flight 21 is set to become the longest regularly scheduled non-stop flight in the world once more in 2018.
+Having been discontinued in 2013, Singapore Airlines Flight 21 became the longest regularly scheduled non-stop flight in the world once again in 2018.

 Cheaper fuel prices made this route viable again for Singapore Airlines, and now travellers can depart from Newark Liberty International and reach Singapore Changi Airport just 19 hours later.
 The return journey is actually around an hour shorter, so that’s comforting.